 As a dental student, electives in our partner hospitals run Monday to Friday, which means your evenings and weekends are yours to do with as you please.
 You might choose to go on an adventure across whichever destination you’ve travelled to.

 WHO ARE WE?

 We're Work the World — The authority in designing and organising dental electives abroad.
-Since 2005 we’ve built placements for more than 16,000 students and graduates 450+ universities all over the world.
+Since 2005 we’ve built healthcare placements (including dental placements) for more than 18,000 students and graduates from 450+ universities all over the world.

 We provide a personal, end-to-end service that includes:

 Placement customisation (choose your destination and areas of clinical interest) | Comprehensive pre-trip support | 24/7 in-country support team | Private, catered accommodation

 You’ll arrive on a Sunday (we operate 52 weeks a year so travel whenever suits you), and placement durations start from one week upwards.

 For more detail about how our service works click here.